fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 Authorization: Bearer <your token>
 ```

 > For SSO users, username/password login is disabled.
-The API token can instead be retrieved from the "Settings" page in the UI.
+The API token can instead be retrieved from the "My account" page in the UI (/profile).
+On this page, choose "Get API token".

 ### Log in